-The app features the sidebar with five tabs located on the left side of the screen and the header featuring the title of the information field (calendar, appointments etc.), the current date and search field, well-seen and easily accessible in case any data should be found quickly.
-The main field of the Calendar screen presented below organizes data about all the appointments in three modes along the period of time reviewed — month, week and day, switched via top menu.
+The app features the sidebar with five tabs located on the left side of the screen and the header featuring the title of the information field (calendar, appointments etc.), the current date and a search field, well-seen and easily accessible in case any data should be found quickly.
+The main field of the Calendar screen presented below organizes data about all the appointments in three modes along the period of time reviewed – month, week and day, switched via top menu.
 This part also gives particular dates shown on the screen.
 All the data is organized in special cards while the timeline located on the left lets to catch the timing.
 The user can review all the planned appointments or things to do, getting more extensive data after tapping the necessary tab or add new appointments to the free spaces in the schedule.
-In preview, notes show the full name of the patient, time of the planned appointment and mark of the visit nature (urgent, follow-up therapy etc.)
+In the preview, notes show the full name of the patient, the time of the planned appointment and mark of the visit nature (urgent, follow-up therapy etc.)

 The screen of a particular appointment shows the dynamic head menu which can be scrolled horizontally and presents the list of patients.
-Then lower we can see the tab presenting detailed information about the current patient, who is being examined, including name, gender, doctor’s name, ID number, address and contacts.
-The biggest interactive field on the page shows three basic categories to organize data: medical background, lab results, insurance and charges.
+Then lower we can see the tab presenting detailed information about the current patient, who is being examined, including name, gender, doctor’s name, ID number, address, and contacts.
+The biggest interactive field on the page shows three basic categories to organize data: medical background, lab results, insurance, and charges.

-The third screen shows various stats which can be useful for the doctor in exploration a particular case or diagnosis.
-The tab below the header allows user to switch between the categories of stats coverage and set a particular month or year for the required data.
+The third screen shows various stats which can be useful for the doctor in exploration of a particular case or diagnosis.
+The tab below the header allows a user to switch between the categories of stats coverage and set a particular month or year for the required data.

 The essential issues to consider about UI design, going deeper into convenient and functional visual presentation of the data in the app, were color palette and typography.
-As you can see, the designer made his choice in contrast color palette with deep blue general background including the sidebar and header part, that worked well for creating deep contrast with bright orange active icons and basic data in header written in white.
-Contrarily, the main operative field of the app uses white background which looks natural for the app in health care sphere and serves several important goals:
+As you can see, the designer made his choice in contrast color palette with the deep blue general background including the sidebar and header part, that worked well for creating deep contrast with bright orange active icons and basic data in header written in white.
+Contrarily, the main operative field of the app uses a white background which looks natural for the app in the health care sphere and serves several important goals:

-— it supports high level of readability and quick perception of text-based content, which is crucial for healthcare operation with patient’s data, especially in cases of emergency;
+– it supports the high level of readability and quick perception of text-based content, which is crucial for healthcare operation with patient’s data, especially in cases of emergency;

 – it provides the great field of creating prominent contrast for key interaction elements, such as buttons or icons;

-— it creates the strong association with paper on which the data is fixed and in this way sets the pleasant feel of interaction close to typical operations with physical paper documentation, which can be beneficial for people of older generation, who usually tend to feel better in well-known environment;
+– it creates the strong association with paper on which the data is fixed and in this way sets the pleasant feel of interaction close to typical operations with physical paper documentation, which can be beneficial for people of the older generation, who usually tend to feel better in a well-known environment;

 – it adds the space and air to the screen which is helpful to avoid the feeling of the screen overloaded with information and can hinder quick perception of core data fields.